Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Basic algorithms for tangle clustering

 \subsection{Constructing the initial set of cuts}

-As we have seen in the last section, tangles are a consistent orientation of bipartitions (cuts) of the given dataset.
-So the first step for finding tangles is to construct a set of initial cuts $\Partitions$.
-This construction is very much problem-dependent, and in our pipeline for finding tangles it has the flavor of a pre-processing step.
+The first step for finding tangles is to construct a set of initial cuts $\Partitions$.
+This construction is very much problem-dependent, and in our pipeline for finding tangles, it has the flavor of a pre-processing step.
 We can distinguish two principal scenarios that occur in different types of applications:

-{\bf Predefined cuts.} In our running example of a questionnaire, each question induces a natural cut of the data space: the persons who answered ``yes'' versus the persons who answered ``no''.
+{\bf Predefined cuts.} In our running example of a questionnaire, each question induces a natural cut of the data space: the persons who answered ``yes'' versus those who answered ``no''.
 The set of the cuts induced by all questions is a natural candidate for the desired set ~$\Partitions$.
-In this case tangles can be interpreted as a typical way of answering the questionnaire.
-More generally, if the objects are represented by discrete, continuous, or ordinal features, we can consider a collection of half-spaces of the form $\{x_i\leq k\}$.
-In these cases the resulting bipartitions (and consequently, the tangles) have a simple interpretation resulting in interpretable output.
+In this case, we can interpret tangles as a typical way of answering the questionnaire.
+More generally, if the objects in $V$ are described by discrete, continuous, or ordinal features, we can consider a collection of half-spaces of the form $\{x_i\leq k\}$.
+The resulting cuts (and consequently, the tangles) have a simple form and result in interpretable output.
 See Section \ref{sub:binary_motivation} for an example of interpretable clustering.

 {\bf Cuts by simple pre-processing.} If no natural choice for cuts exists or if they are not flexible enough, it is necessary to invoke another algorithm that produces the initial cuts in a pre-processing phase.
-In this case, tangles can be viewed as a boosting mechanism that allows us to use a fast, greedy heuristic for producing decent cuts in the pre-processing phase, which then get aggregated to a tangle and can be processed to clustering (see Section~\ref{sub:sbmrandomcuts} for a discussion).
-One example for such a setting is graph clustering.
-Here we would construct initial cuts by a simple heuristic or local search algorithms, and then use tangles to infer the cluster structure on the graph.
-Another example could be clustering in Euclidean spaces, where we could quickly construct initial partitions on random projections on a one-dimensional subspace.
+In this case, we can view tangles as a boosting mechanism that allows us to use a fast, greedy heuristic for producing decent cuts, which then get aggregated to a tangle and can be processed to clustering.
+One example of such a setting is graph clustering.
+Here we could construct initial cuts by the Kernighan-Lin (KL) algorithm \citep{kernighan_graph-partitioning1970} and then use tangles to infer the cluster structure on the graph.
+The complexity of this approach is $\mathcal{O}(rn^2 log~n)$, for $n$ nodes and $r$ iterations of the KL-Algorithm.
+Another example is clustering in Euclidean spaces, where we can quickly construct initial partitions with the help of random projections in a one-dimensional subspace.
+The complexity of this approach is $\mathcal{O}(n^2).$